 Maple syrup designations

-Before we start with our maple bourbon pecan pie, let's talk a bit about maple syrup itself.
+Before we start looking at the Maple Pecan Pie recipe, let's talk a bit about maple syrup itself.
 There are so many types to choose from now!

 Maple syrup is graded by its intensity of color and flavor.
 Here is the current grading systems used by the USDA and Canada: